tetherscript/ComfyParamVisualizer/README.md

 - Check the checkbox on the left to lock the slider so you don't accidentally change the value.
 - Move the sliders and see the changes to your image.
 Enjoy!

-Do the same with '2 - gen_axis_grid_viewer.bat' to get a viewer with the optional XY plot.
+`2 - gen_axis_grid_viewer.bat` follows the same pattern—by default it runs `python "..\make_axis_grid_viewer.py" --workflow "simple_image1.json"` so the images folder and output name are inferred for you.
+Run it to generate the grid/XY viewer.

 We put this in a separate viewer because only using it for scrubbing can cause some flickering/redraw issues on some browsers.

 Just select the sliders to use as the X and Y axis.
 If there were more than two sliders, you could still scrub the non-axis sliders, causing the XY plot to regenerate as you scrub.
 <img width="955" height="887" alt="image" src="https://github.com/user-attachments/assets/85777dc5-f188-4fab-b79e-6a4be7527c8b" />